1. Home

 SingTel Optus offers landline and mobile communication services to consumers and businesses, including mobile phone, mobile internet, broadband internet and television.

-Problems in the last 24 hours in Castlemaine, State of Victoria
+Problems in the last 24 hours in Castlemaine, Victoria

 At the moment, we haven't detected any problems at Optus.
 Are you experiencing issues or an outage?
 Leave a message in the comments section!